Sandy Bay Campus, Chemistry Building, Level 3, Room 334

-We provide support for the complete proteomics workflow, including guidance on appropriate protein extraction protocols and development of novel sample preparation approaches if required, advice on sample quality control and robust methods for peptide digest preparation.
-In addition to large-scale proteome analysis, we offer protein separation by gradient gel SDS-PAGE (NuPAGE), gel imaging and band identification by in-gel protein digestion.
+We support you throughout the complete proteomics experimental workflow.
+This includes guidance on protein extraction protocols and development of novel sample preparation approaches if required, advice on sample quality control and robust methods for peptide digest preparation.
+In addition to large-scale proteome analysis, we offer protein separation by gradient gel SDS-PAGE (NuPAGE), gel imaging and protein identification by in-gel digestion.

-MS/MS data is analyzed using MaxQuant software that includes the Andromeda search engine for protein identification.
-Relative protein expression is based on normalized peptide intensities matched between LC-MS runs.
-We provide training in the statistical analysis of proteomics datasets using the MaxQuant Perseus module (www.perseus-framework.org) and on-line resources to identify significant biochemical pathways (KEGG), interaction networks (STRING) and enrichment of functionally-related proteins (DAVID).
+MS/MS data is processed using MaxQuant and the Andromeda search engine for protein identification, and relative protein expression is based on normalized peptide intensities matched between LC/MS runs.
+We provide training in the statistical and bioinformatics analysis of proteomics datasets using Perseus software (www.perseus-framework.org) and on-line resources to identify significant biochemical pathways (KEGG), interaction networks (STRING) and enrichment of functionally-related proteins (DAVID).

-Non-targeted analysis of small molecules using the LTQ-Orbitrap, including metabolomics, is also supported using a dedicated Ultimate 3000 UHPLC system for high-flow separations.
-We can provide advice on the design of your experiments and methods for sample preparation.
-Targeted MS/MS of selected compounds is used to acquire structural information and we can help with identification of unknowns by matching fragmentation data with spectral libraries (https://metlin.scripps.edu/index.php).
+Non-targeted analysis of small molecules, including metabolomics, is also supported using a dedicated Ultimate 3000 UHPLC system for high-flow separations.
+We can provide advice on experimental design, suggest methods for metabolite extraction and help with the identification of unknowns using targeted MS/MS and matching fragmentation data with spectral libraries (https://metlin.scripps.edu/index.php).